Wasserstein multivariate auto-regressive models for modeling distributional time series: Numerical experiments

-Note that since these observations are distanced from each other in time, they can be considered approximately as being independent samples.
-For more comments on this point, we refer to Remark \ref{rem: how to define distribution of bike sharing}.
-We then fit Model \eqref{eq: wmar_F} on data $\bm F^{-1}_{i,t}, \, T = 1, ..., 24, i = 1, ..., 274$.
-We use the same stopping criteria as previously, and we apply the granularity of $0.002$.
+We then fit Model\footnote{We use the same stopping criteria as previously, and we apply the granularity of $0.002$.} \eqref{eq: wmar_F} on the detrended series $\bm F_{i,t}^{-1} \circ F_{i,\oplus}(t), \, T = 1, ..., 24, \, i = 1, ..., 274$.
 The complete execution time of model fitting takes around $20$ minutes.
-We now demonstrate the visualization of the inferred matrix of coefficients $A$ on the map of Paris, represented by the directed weighted graph.
-Since the edges of the complete graph will be densely located in the plot when fitting the graph to the paper size, for better visual effects, we show two subgraphs each of $50$ nodes, in Figure \ref{fig: bike-sharing-Paris_subgraph1} and Figure \ref{fig: bike-sharing-Paris_subgraph2} respectively.
-The complete graph and the subgraphs are available in interactive form at \url{https://github.com/yiyej/Wasserstein_Multivariate_Autoregressive_Model}.
+We now demonstrate the visualization of $\widehat{\bm A}_{ij}$ on the map of Paris, represented by a directed weighted graph.
+Since the edges of the complete graph will be densely (even though the graph is very sparse with $274$ nodes and $4557$ edges) located in the plot when fitting the graph to the paper size.
+For better visual effects, we zoomed into two parts of the graph in Figure \ref{fig: bike-sharing-Paris_subgraph1} and Figure \ref{fig: bike-sharing-Paris_subgraph2} respectively.
+The complete graph is available in interactive form at \url{https://github.com/yiyej/Wasserstein_Multivariate_Autoregressive_Model}.

-These figures show some interesting links between the bike utilisation in different areas of Paris.
-For example, we can notice in Figure \ref{fig: bike-sharing-Paris_subgraph1} that the station \textit{41604-lagny-saint-mande} is much more useful in predicting the stations along the flow from \textit{Saint-Mandé} in southeast to \textit{Neuilly-sur-Seine} in northwest.
+\CR{Figure \ref{fig: bike-sharing-Paris_subgraph1} reports the outward hub, which has the maximal sum of outward weights, as well as its top links.
+The hub station \textit{lagny-saint-mande} has strong links with the stations along the flow from itself in southeast to the station \textit{de-gaulle-3-neuilly} in northwest.
 This flow actually goes along the main itinerary of Metro $1$ and RER A in Paris, which starts around \textit{Saint-Mandé}.
-Additionally, we can see in Figure \ref{fig: bike-sharing-Paris_subgraph2} that the stations near \textit{Charles de gaulle - étoile} (upper left) need to be predicted by numerous stations together, among which is the station \textit{02012-quatre-septembre}.
-By contrast, station \textit{02012-quatre-septembre} can only be predicted by itself with no edges pointed in.
-These observations all support the effectiveness of the proposed model and its estimation method.

-\begin{remark} Note that another way to represent the data set by distributions is to consider every $K$ consecutive observations as the i.i.d. samples of a distribution.
-Thus $T = 1, 2, ..., 185/K$ represents the ongoing time in hours.
-However, the consecutive observations are highly correlated.
-Moreover, the distribution retrieved in this manner does not clearly represent a random variable.
-Thus we do not go further with this data representation method. \end{remark}
+We plot the time series of the hub station \textit{lagny-saint-mande} and its nearest neighbour \textit{rougemont} in Figure \ref{fig: digeon-saint-mande rougemont}.
+We can see that the two time series are very similar especially compared to the series of Station \textit{digeon-saint-mande} displayed in Figure \ref{fig: digeon-saint-mande}.
+By contrast, geographically, \textit{digeon-saint-mande} is very closed to \textit{lagny-saint-mande}.
+This means that our model is able to discover meaningful patterns from data other than the natural ones induced by a geographical map.}